Munsky/NoKingsAAUP/PRIVACY_POLICY.md

 - **Login Information**: Your user ID to maintain your session across app uses
 - **Avatar Change Tracking**: Whether you've received the one-time reward for customizing your avatar
 - **Masked Email**: After you submit your signup information containing an email address, the actual email is immediately deleted from local storage and replaced with a masked version (e.g., "b****") for your protection
+- **Bookmarked Events**: A local list of events you have bookmarked for quick reference
+- **Notification Preferences**: Your chosen notification timing for each bookmarked event (1 hour before, 1 day before, or no notification)
+- **Custom Calendars**: Information about custom calendars you have added, including display name, calendar icon, and description

-This locally stored data remains on your device and is used to restore your progress when you reopen the App.
+This locally stored data remains on your device and is used to restore your progress and preferences when you reopen the App.
 You can clear this data by uninstalling the App or clearing the App's data through your device settings.

+**Note on Notifications**: Event notifications are scheduled and stored locally on your device using the device's notification system.
+Notification settings are stored locally and are never transmitted to our servers.

 ## Email Privacy Protection